 This is where we have occasional special features.

 Do you have any suggestions for features that you would like to see included here?
-Please let us know by emailing us - john.hunt@gmx.co.uk .
+Please let us know by emailing john.hunt@gmx.co.uk .

-Exmouth Festival 2025 will be on 11-13th July 2025.
-More details are on the Exmouth Festival website - https://www.exmouthfestival.co.uk/ .
+Exmouth Festival 2025 was held on 11-13th July.
+A big thank you to Jess Magill (Arts Manager) and Exmouth Town Council, all the volunteers and everyone else involved in organising an outstanding festival this year More details are on the Exmouth Festival website - https://www.exmouthfestival.co.uk/ .
 You can see photos from previous years.
-Also available are recordings of some of the performances from last year - just click or tap this link: https://exmouthfestival.live/login/
+Also available are recordings of some of the performances from 2024 - just click or tap this link: https://exmouthfestival.live/login/

 In March 2022 we were invited to put forward our views on East Devon's cultural scene for the next decade - https://eastdevon.gov.uk/community-engagement/culture-strategy-consultation/.
 This is all about about East Devon’s cultural scene – including everything from our museums and theatres to art galleries.
-It all comes as part of a new cultural strategy EDDC is developing which looks to set out an ambitious, ten-year vision and plan of action for how EDDC can develop and deliver creative activities across East Devon.
+It all comes as part of a new cultural strategy East Devon District Council has developed which sets out an ambitious, ten-year vision and plan of action for how EDDC can develop and deliver creative activities across East Devon.
 The strategy is being made with the help of consultants Festivals and Events International (FEI).

 The culture strategy was published later on in 2022, and you can read it and download it from the EDDC website at https://eastdevon.gov.uk/media/3724566/culture-strategy-2022-2031.pdf